 , rare wildlife and mysterious, ancient sites are just a few of its draws.
 Scattered throughout are picture-perfect villages, where you can pick up information on your spectacular surroundings.

-Much of the area's past has been lost in time, a few clues to those ancient civilisations can be found in the mysterious rock art that dots the northern part of the county.
-There is also Yeavering Bell, a hill fort built by ancient people on the edge of the Cheviot Hills.
+with lesser-known castle remains, fortified town walls and ancient sites.
+Once home to the Anglo-Saxon kings of Northumbria, clues to those ancient civilisations can be found in the mysterious rock art that dots the northern part of the county.
+There is also Yeavering Bell, a hill fort built by ancient people on the edge of the Cheviot Hills

 If you're a keen birdwatcher